1. Software Toolchain Setup

 For detailed information check out the neorv32-verilog repository at https://github.com/stnolting/neorv32-verilog.

-Eclipse (https://www.eclipse.org/) is an interactive development environment that can be used to develop, debug and profile application code for the NEORV32 RISC-V Processor.
+Eclipse (https://www.eclipse.org/) is a free and open-source interactive development environment that can be used to develop, debug and profile application code for the NEORV32 RISC-V Processor.
 This chapter shows how to import the provided example setup from the NEORV32 project repository.
 Additionally, all the required steps to create a compatible project from scratch are illustrated in this chapter.

-Note that the provided Eclipse project as well as the setup tutorial in this section implement a makefile-based project.
-Hence, the makefile in the example folder (that includes the main NEORV32 makefile) is used for building the application instead of the Eclipse-managed build.
-Therefore, all compiler options, include folder, source files, etc. have to be defined within the project’s makefile.
+Note that the provided Eclipse example project (as well as the setup tutorial in this section) implements a makefile-based project.
+Hence, the makefile in the example folder is used for building the application instead of the Eclipse-managed build system.
+Therefore, all compiler options, include folder, source files, etc. have to be defined within this makefile.

 eclipse